 So what does this mean?
-Not only that Glutenizer has arrived right on time, but, it means you MUST buy organic bread and pasta to avoid eating Roundup, and you must start making your own food at home, from scratch, and bringing your lunch to school, to work, etc. because the diseases that Glyphosate (Roundup) is implicated in–including Celiac, autism, alzheimers and lymphoma–are worth whatever extra work or money is involved to avoid them!
+It means you MUST buy organic bread and pasta to avoid eating Roundup, and you must start making your own food at home, from scratch, and bringing your lunch to school, to work, etc. because the diseases that Glyphosate (Roundup) is implicated in–including Celiac, autism, alzheimers and lymphoma–are worth whatever extra work or money is involved to avoid them!

-I’ll just give you an example, I’m within walking distance of a very large supermarket right in my neighborhood, but I will drive 10 miles to Whole Foods in South Philadelphia to make sure I’m getting organically-grown, locally-grown food and avoiding factory-farmed meat, eggs and dairy!
+I’m within walking distance of a very large supermarket right in my neighborhood, but I will drive 10 miles to Whole Foods in South Philadelphia (which is where I should be right now!) to make sure I’m getting organically-grown, locally-grown food and avoiding factory-farmed meat, eggs, grains and dairy!

 It also seems odd that chronic diseases such as Multiple Sclerosis are so much more apparent these days.
 You have to wonder why diseases that were so rare when we were kids are running rampant now.
 Just as a side note there is evidence that gluten-sensitivity is also linked to MS!

 Thanks for helping me deliver this very important message about what’s being done to the commercial WHEAT CROP!!!
 Support your organic farms!
+Buy whole grains!
 Go out of your way to buy organic!
 I hope everyone has learned something here today.